Tempest is still a work in progress. Visit our GitHub or Discord

 <?php

-use \Tempest\Http\HttpApplication;
+use \Tempest\Router\HttpApplication;

 require_once __DIR__ . '/vendor/autoload.php';